cnsicau/Lotech.Data.Core/README.md

 # Lotech.Data.Core
-an ORM like "EnterpriseLib Data Block" for dotnet core
+an ORM like "EnterpriseLib Data Block" for dotnet